Mountain bike tours

 Visp

-From vineyards to snow-covered peaks, from the heart of the Valais to the foot of the Matterhorn, this final stage between Visp and Zermatt has a 1,400-metre climb ensuring a finish on a high note.
+From vineyards to snow-capped peaks, from the heart of Valais to the foot of the Matterhorn, this last stage between Visp and Zermatt includes 1400 meters of ascent to finish in style.

 Difficulty